English Language Arts

 ENGLISH 9

-Course Code: 01001G1000
+Course Number: 01001G1000

 HONORS ENGLISH 9

-Course Code: 01001H1000
+Course Number: 01001H1000

 This academically rigorous course focuses on the in-depth study of world literature, writing, grammar, and vocabulary; it is designed to prepare students for the rigors of college.
 It will include activities utilizing available technologies and digital literacies such as word processing and the creation of presentations.
 An emphasis will be placed on literary analysis, critical thinking, and academic writing.
 Independent reading assignments are required.
 Students should obtain the reading list and assignment directions from a member of the English department, a school counselor, or the school website.